 You can also use the crop tool to create image sprites, useful to create button state variants, for example.
 This video shows how you can use a “sprite” image in Balsamiq to create multiple icons using a single image.

-There are three controls that you can add to the canvas by "drawing" them with your mouse while holding down a letter key.
-To quickly draw a rectangle on the canvas, hold down R and drag your mouse.
-Holding down T instead will draw a block of text, and Y will produce a line of text.
+There are a few controls that you can add to the canvas by "drawing" them with your mouse while holding down a letter key.

 See the video below for a demonstration.

 After you've added these controls, you can easily convert them to other controls by using the transform menu.